Gisgar3/StableBot/README.md

 <a href="https://github.com/Gisgar3/StableBot/wiki/Documentation">Bot Documentation</a>

 # NOTICE
 <b>StableBot does NOT retrieve personal information about servers, users, nor messages!
 You are secure!</b>
+<b>Also, all Node-Modules used in this bot are owned by their respective-owners!</b>